 And Then There's Maude

-When I first saw that Ruth Gordan was hosting, I had no idea who she was.
-After quickly looking at the episodes thumbnail my first thought was she might be the little old lady from Poltergeist but seeing her on the full screen I quickly knew I was wrong but now I was even further from knowing who she was because I just couldn't place her face.
+When I first saw that Ruth Gordon was hosting, I had no idea who she was.
+After quickly looking at the episodes thumbnail my first thought was she might be the little old lady from Poltergeist but seeing her on the screen, I immediately knew I was wrong, but now I was even further from knowing who she was because I just couldn't place her face.

 I have a sort of funny story about Harold and Maude.
 I first heard the title in a cheesy comedy where a character kept referencing the title.
 At the end of the movie, I turned to my friend and pointed out how odd it was that they made up a title when he was obviously referring to Benny and Joon.

-Though it's unfortunate that they never referenced her most famous role but it was still a pretty solid episode.
-Alright, enough with my history of my knowledge of the host, it's time to break down what else I say as I give you...
+Though it's unfortunate that they never referenced her most famous role, but it was still a pretty solid episode.
+Alright, enough with the history of my knowledge of the host, it's time to break down what else I say as I give you...

 The Wicker Breakdown:

-- The news returns with Emily Litella having nothing to say even after her brainstorming sketch with her sister.
-This continues the feud between this character and Jane Curtin who takes the news very serious.
+The news returns with Emily Litella having nothing to say even after her brainstorming sketch with her sister.
+This continues the feud between this character and Jane Curtin who takes the news very seriously.

-- Next was a sketch that they've done a couple times now where they had Gilda Radner as a little kid asking her elder babysitter about sex.
-I get that part of the reason is that it allows the characters to be way off on what sex means but it's bordering on a creepy obsession but that's mainly because I'm assuming that Michael O'Donoghue is to blame for all the creepy kid stuff and there's something about him that makes me question the intent of his humor.
+Next was a sketch that they've done a couple times now where they had Gilda Radner as a little kid asking her elder babysitter about sex.
+I get that part of the reason is that it allows the characters to be way off on what sex means but it's bordering on a creepy obsession.
+This may be because I'm assuming that Michael O'Donoghue is to blame for all the creepy kid stuff and there's something about him that makes me question the intent of his humor.

 As I said, this was a pretty solid episode even though the host was relatively unknown, at least with the passage of time.
 I kind of like these episodes where the host is only featured in about half the sketches because it allows the permanent cast to shine while still having fun with the guest.
 Some of my favorites had the host while others did not and with that, here is my list of favorites.

-First, I was a fan of the Litella sisters because I'm a huge fan of the Emily Litella character so it was fun to see her outside of the news.
+First, I was a fan of the Litella sisters because I'm a huge fan of the Emily Litella character, so it was fun to see her outside of the news.
 Next, I was a fan of the Howard Hughes sketch because of the solidarity that I have with a fellow shut-in.
-Finally, I was a fan of Mr. Bill and he'll probably make the list whenever he makes an appearance.
+Finally, I was a fan of Mr. Bill, and he'll probably make these lists whenever he makes an appearance.